ferdium/ferdi/MIGRATION.md

 If you use Ferdi without an account then your app is running a local server to manage your data, but this does not work if you are logged in to an account.

 1. Have Ferdi running on your system without an account.
-2. Open [http://localhost:45569/export](http://localhost:45569/export) in any browser for instant access.
+2. Go to `Help > Import/Export Configuration Data` which should open a local url in your default browser.
+3. Click on `export your data to a ".ferdium-data" file`.
-3. Save the `export.fedi-data` file to anywhere you'd like for safe keeping.
+4. Save the `export.fedi-data` file to anywhere you'd like for safe keeping.

 ## Importing